-The Chem 201 classroom utilizes the POGIL (process oriented guided inquiry learning) method of teaching.
+The Fall 2019 Chem 201 classroom utilizes the POGIL (process oriented guided inquiry learning) method of teaching.
 The POGIL method was developed initially by college chemistry teachers, but it has spread to include many other disciplines and even pre-college instruction.
 Still, for most Reed science students, entering a POGIL classroom will be a novel experience.
 This page provides a brief sketch of the POGIL classroom and links to articles about active/group learning methods.

 First, let me offer a brief sketch of POGIL courses that appeared in a recent research article (Baum ):